mmgrt/bitnami-openldap-arm64/README.md

 Now, let's package OpenLDAP to use it in Bitnami's `bitnami/openldap` image.
 For that, we need to match our built binaries paths with the original amd64 package, and provide it for the Dockerfile..

-> To check the original package, download it from the originl Dockerfile [find the binary link here](https://github.com/bitnami/containers/blob/main/bitnami/openldap/2.6/debian-11/Dockerfile#L24)
+> To check the original package, download it from the original Dockerfile [find the binary link here](https://github.com/bitnami/containers/blob/main/bitnami/openldap/2.6/debian-11/Dockerfile#L24)
 > Unzip it and examine the folders..